raspberrypilearning/build-your-own-weather-station/en/step_6.md

 ![](images/pi_diagram.png)

 You can discover the radius of the circle made by the anemometer by measuring the distance from the centre to the edge of one of the cups.
-Knowing the radius, you can find the circumference with the formula `2 * pi * radius`.
-Don't forget that a whole rotation generates two signals, so if you'll need to halve the number of signals detected:
+Once you know the radius, you can find the circumference with the formula **2 * pi * radius**.
+Don't forget that a whole rotation generates two signals, so you'll need to halve the number of signals detected:

 **speed = ( (signals/2) * (2 * pi * radius) ) / time**

-The radius for the recommended anemometers used by the original Oracle Weather station is 9.0cm and that is the figure that will be used in the code examples that follow.
-Don't forget to change this value if your anemometer has different dimensions.
+The radius for the recommended anemometers used by the original Oracle Weather Station is 9.0cm, and that is the figure that will be used in the code examples that follow.
+Don't forget to change this value if your anemometer has different dimensions!

-To implement this formula in Python we can use the `math` library.
-So if you measured 17 signals from your anemometer in 5 seconds, your speed could be calculated like this:
+To implement this formula in Python, you can use the `math` library.
+For example, if you measured 17 signals from your anemometer in 5 seconds, your wind speed could be calculated like this:

 ```python
 import math